-- Identification of measurable biomarkers to quantify the amount of insoluble glycogen developing serially in tissues; - The development of novel neuroimaging techniques for establishing correlations between disease symptomatology and pathology; and - Identification of therapeutic targets that will prevent polyglucogon body storage or facilitate its removal from vital organs such as the brain and peripheral nervous system.
+- The development of novel neuroimaging techniques for establishing correlations between disease symptomatology and pathology - Identification of therapeutic targets that will prevent polyglucogon body storage or facilitate its removal from vital organs such as the brain and peripheral nervous system.

 Grantees are expected to have access to senior mentors who can provide guidance and if needed, additional resources to accomplish the proposed work.
 Close collaboration with other scientists and clinicians knowledgeable about APBD is strongly encouraged.
 Proposals should include a sharing of data statement, and make use of available patient specimens such as cultured skin fibroblasts and animal models.
 It is hoped that the data generated by this funding mechanism will enable investigators to successfully compete for larger multi-year grants to carry forward their research and translate their results to improvement in the clinical care of patients.